Occupational Therapy

 Take the Screener

 The good news?
-With the right strategies, you can help them get the input they crave in ways that are safe, calming, and fun.
+With the right strategies, you can help your child get the sensory input they crave in ways that are safe, regulating, and actually fun for everyone.
+Here are 10 occupational therapist-approved ways to support your sensory seeker at home.

 1. Create a "Crash Zone"

-Set up a safe space with pillows, beanbags, or a crash pad where your child can jump, tumble, and land safely.
+Set up a designated safe space with large floor pillows, beanbags, gym mats, or a crash pad where your child can jump, tumble, and land safely.
+This gives them a yes space for the crashing and jumping their body is asking for—without the "stop doing that!" stress for you.

 2. Try Heavy Work Activities